 United Kingdom (London)

 The process is otherwise the same as traditional brewing.
-They have shared a recipe online so that home brewers can experiment with their bread leftovers.
+A certified B-Copr, Toast have shared a recipe online so that home brewers can experiment with their bread leftovers.

 The first beer style was a popular Pale Ale.
 They successfully crowdfunded in March 2017 to brew two new beer styles – a Session IPA and Craft Lager.
-The new beer styles are now available to buy online and at a growing number of stockists, and in 2018 they plan to launch their fourth beer style.
+The new beer styles are now available to buy online and at a growing number of stockists.

 Bio